 Chris at Prime is famously known for constantly talking in the office, normally about himself, and while he may get grief for this at work, it makes for great interview advice.
 Chris says, ‘in an interview always make sure to ask the interviewer insightful questions and get them talking about themselves.’

-At the end of the interview you’ll normally be asked if you have any questions.
+At the end of the interview, you’ll normally be asked if you have any questions.
 Make sure the answer is always ‘yes’.
 You could ask what the work environment is like, what recent success the company has had?
 You could even ask the interviewer what they like about working for the company.
-All these questions can make you stand out amongst other candidates, showing that you have the confidence to take lead of the conversation and give you a chance to genuinely go into more detail about the company, role and people who work there.
+All these questions can make you stand out amongst other candidates, showing that you have the confidence to take the lead of the conversation and give you a chance to genuinely go into more detail about the company, role and people who work there.

 M – Make a good impression

-The first thing you want to do is walk into the room and lick the interviewer’s face… of course I’m joking, definitely do not do that.
-One thing you should do though is make a good lasting impression, build a rapport with the interviewer: tell a story, make a joke!
+The first thing you want to do is walk into the room and lick the interviewer’s face… of course, I’m joking, definitely do not do that.
+One thing you should do though is making a good lasting impression, build a rapport with the interviewer: tell a story, make a joke!
 Employers base a lot of their decision making on whether they like a candidate and can see them fitting into the company culture, so don’t be afraid to show off some personality.

 Someone who agrees that this is a must for an interview is Nick Gandhi who is one of Prime’s senior sales recruiters.
 Over time Nick has placed tons of candidates in successful roles and says body language is key in making a good impression.
 ‘Most hiring managers make their initial decision about a candidate in the first 5 minutes of the interview.
 Looking the part is essential and without good body language, i.e. if you look uninterested or bored, you may as well not bother turning up to the interview.’
 Make sure to keep good eye contact, a good posture and nod to show you’re listening to what they’re saying.
 DO NOT have chewing gum in the interview or slouch and fidget!
 Be aware of how you answer questions too: look confident, sound upbeat and friendly, and remember building a good relationship with the interviewer will significantly increase your chances of getting the role.